Lila: The Play of Consciousness

 By being with a true guru, or by looking at their photo, hearing their voice, using their mantra, having an object with their energy in it or just by thinking about them, we tune into their morphic field, resonate with it, merge with it and are in satsang.
 Even if, like Jesus, a guru is no longer in the body, we can still tune into their morphic field and receive the transmission of grace from the absolute.

 The egoic energy field of a human being tends to dissolve in the morphic field of a true guru.
 This is the secret and power of satsang.
-In its place arises sat chit ananda.
+In its place arises sat chit ananda, Being Consciousness Joy/Peace.
 For beings who are ready for the ego to dissolve, this is a true blessing.
-For egos that aren’t ready to dissolve, satsang is a terrifying experience of death and the dissolution of the known.
+For egos that aren’t ready to dissolve, satsang can be a terrifying experience of the death and dissolution of all false identity and clinging.

 Our basic mistake is that we seek our happiness, fulfillment and meaning in the play of the gunas.
 There is no happiness, fulfillment and meaning in the play of the gunas.
 Their very nature is change and impermanence.
 But once we recognize our true nature prior to the gunas, then this play of consciousness becomes our playground.
-We do not seek truth within it, we bring it to it.
+We do not seek truth within the play of the gunas.
+We bring truth to them.
 This is satsang.